 Ramona Falls Trail is a 6.9 mile heavily trafficked loop trail located near Rhododendron, Oregon that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and snowshoeing and is accessible from April until October.
+The trail is primarily used for hiking, walking, nature trips, and snowshoeing and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash